edgeAI4UAV/AI4UAV-code/README.md

 Feel free to contribute to the project by submitting bug reports, feature requests, or pull requests.
 Your feedback and contributions are greatly appreciated!

 # License
+This project is licensed under the MIT License.
+See the LICENSE file for more information.

 # Acknowledgments